Kishor-Bibin/wildrydes-aws-project-/Doc.md

     - Paste the copied DynamoDB table ARN and click "Add ARNs".
     - Click "Next", name the policy "DynamoDBWriteAccess", and create it.

-    **Screenshot: Adding DynamoDB Permissions to Role**
-    [Add screenshots showing the process of adding DynamoDB write permissions to the Lambda role]

 3. **Create the Lambda Function:**
     - Go to the Lambda service in the AWS Console.